Register a leased vehicle

-- it will give you two original barcoded NYS Insurance Identification Cards (see sample)
+1) it will give you 2 barcoded original NYS ID Cards (see a sample)

-- it will send an electronic notice of insurance coverage to the DMV (your insurance agent or broker cannot file this notice)
+2) it will send an electronic notice of insurance coverage to the DMV (your insurance agent or broker cannot file this notice).

-You must be at least 16 years old to register a vehicle in New York (except for ATV registrations).
+You must be at least 16 years old (except for ATV registrations).

 A NYS Driver License, Learner Permit, or Non-Driver ID card that is current or not expired for more than 2 years can serve as proof of both identity and age.